-Nasal obstruction is the blockage of the nasal passage and can be caused by a number of factors, including cold and flu, infection of the sinus, allergic rhinitis, large and swollen nasal turbinates, a deviated septum, nasal cysts, and polyps.
+Nasal obstruction is the blockage of the nasal passage.
+It can be caused by several factors, including cold and flu, infection of the sinuses, allergic rhinitis, large and swollen nasal turbinates, a deviated septum, nasal cysts, and polyps.
 Many of these causes can be corrected using medication.
 In some cases, nasal obstruction surgery becomes necessary to restore or improve airway function.

 Enlargement of the Turbinates(Turbinate Hypertrophy): The three shelves of bone in the outer wall of the nasal cavity are called the nasal turbinates.
 Turbinates help to warm, filter and moisten the air that we breathe.
 If any of the turbinates develop internal air pockets, it causes them to swell and obstruct the airways.
-Rhinoplasty surgery is carried out for turbinate reduction to improve the nasal obstruction.
+Rhinoplasty surgery is carried out for turbinate reduction to improve nasal obstruction.

 Nasal Polyps: These are benign tissue growths that usually develop inside the nasal cavities or sinuses.
-The symptoms of nasal polyps include a stuffy runny nose and a reduced sense of smell, and they are identical to those of the common cold.
+The symptoms of nasal polyps include a stuffy, runny nose and a reduced sense of smell, and they are identical to those of the common cold.
 Unlike the common cold, however, nasal polyps do not go away without proper treatment.
-While smaller polyps can be treated with medication, rhinoplasty surgery is needed for the larger ones.
+While smaller polyps can be treated with medication, rhinoplasty surgery is needed for larger ones.